XiaoTaoWang/Raichu/README.rst

 Here:

-1. The parameter "--cool-uri" specifies the URI of contact matrices at a certain resolutions.
+1.The parameter "--cool-uri" specifies the URI of contact matrices at a certain resolutions.
 The value should be the file path for a single-resolution cooler file (usually suffixed with ".cool"), and for a multi-resolution cooler file (usually suffixed with ".mcool"), the value should be the file path followed by ``::`` followed by the internal group path to the root of a data collection, such as "test.mcool::resolutions/10000", "test.mcool::resolutions/5000", etc.
-2. The parameter "--window-size" specifies the sliding window size, which can be set to the default value 200 for most cases, increasing its value may get more accurate calculation of the bias vectors with a cost of more running time.
+2.The parameter "--window-size" specifies the sliding window size, which can be set to the default value 200 for most cases, increasing its value may get more accurate calculation of the bias vectors with a cost of more running time.
-3. The parameter "-p" or "--nproc" determines how many processes to be allocated to perform the calculation.
+3.The parameter "-p" or "--nproc" determines how many processes to be allocated to perform the calculation.
 Based this parameter, Raichu performs the calculation for chromosomes in parallel.
 So setting this parameter to a value greater than the number of chromosomes won't get additional speed improvement.
-4. The parameter "-n" or "--name" specifies the name of the column to write the calculated bias vectors.
+4.The parameter "-n" or "--name" specifies the name of the column to write the calculated bias vectors.
-5. If the parameter "-f" or "--force" is specified, the target column in the bin table will be overwritten if it already exists.
+5.If the parameter "-f" or "--force" is specified, the target column in the bin table will be overwritten if it already exists.